uk-gov-mirror/dvsa.cvs-svc-defects/README.md

 These will be run as part of prepush so please make sure you set up the git hook above so you don't accidentally introduce any new security vulnerabilities.

+### Testing
+In order to test, you need to run the following:
+- `npm run test` for unit tests
+- `npm run test-i` for integration tests

+**Please do note that these commands need to be ran with the below environment variables populated.**

 ### Environmental variables

-The `IS_OFFLINE` environment variable needs to be set to `true` in order for the microservice to connect to the local dynamodb instance.
+- The `IS_OFFLINE` environment variable needs to be set to `true` in order for the microservice to connect to the local dynamodb instance.
+- The `DYNAMO_PORT` environment variable needs to be set to a value representing the port you want the dynamodb shell to run on.
+This variable is mandatory.
+- The `SERVERLESS_PORT` environment variable needs to be set to a value representing the port you want the serverless instance to run on.
+This variable is mandatory.